 Athene Asset Management and other Apollo subsidiaries incur all expenses associated with their provision of services to Athene, including but not limited to, asset allocation services, direct asset management services, asset and liability matching management, mergers and acquisitions asset diligence, hedging and other services.
-For the years ended December 31, 2017 and 2016, Athene Asset Management and other Apollo subsidiaries had earned revenues in the aggregate totaling \$502.6 million and \$503.2 million, respectively, consisting of management fees, sub-advisory fees, monitoring fees, net carried interest income, and changes in the market value of the Athene shares owned directly by Apollo from Athene.
+For the year ended December 31, 2018 and 2017, Athene Asset Management and other Apollo subsidiaries had earned revenues in the aggregate totaling \$312.0 million and \$502.6 million, respectively, consisting of management fees, sub-advisory fees, monitoring fees, net carried interest income, and changes in the market value of the Athene shares owned directly by Apollo from Athene.

 Athene entered into shared services and cost sharing agreements (the "Agreements") with Athene Asset Management effective on or after January 1, 2012.
-The services to be provided under the Agreements include the following, among others, (i) for each U.S. subsidiary of Athene, executive management, corporate development, marketing communications, human resources, legal, corporate governance, and liability hedging and investment accounting and (ii) for Athene and each non-U.S. subsidiary, investment advice in connection with stock acquisition activities, shareholder activities related to capital raising and reporting and non-investment services related to stock acquisitions.
+The services to be provided under the Agreements include the following, among others, (i) for each U.S. subsidiary of Athene, executive management, corporate development, marketing communications, human resources, legal, corporate governance, and liability hedging and investment accounting and (ii) for Athene and each non-U.S. subsidiary, investment advice in connection with stock acquisition activities, shareholder activities related to capital raising and reporting and noninvestment services related to stock acquisitions.
 Pursuant to the Agreements, the services to be provided by Athene Asset Management are provided at cost, with such cost determined based on (i) the compensation, benefits, employment taxes and other expenses paid by Athene Asset Management with respect to each Athene Asset Management employee or consultant who is spending time on certain services provided to the applicable subsidiary of Athene and (ii) each such employee's or consultant's time spent on such services, as reasonably estimated by each such employee or consultant on at least a monthly basis based on the percentage of time spent on such services for each subsidiary of Athene.

-Due from Affiliates-Included in due from affiliates at December 31, 2017 and 2016 was \$2.9 million and \$2.8 million, respectively, which represents a receivable from AAA for expense reimbursements.
+Due from Affiliates-Included in due from affiliates at December 31, 2018 and December 31, 2017 was \$4.1 million and \$2.9 million, respectively, which represents a receivable from AAA for expense reimbursements.

-Due to Affiliates-Due to affiliates at December 31, 2017 and 2016 consisted of \$0.1 million and \$0.3 million, respectively, payable to Apollo Alternative Assets or affiliates for management fees, investment-related expenses and other general and administrative expenses.
+Due to Affiliates-Due to affiliates at December 31, 2018 and December 31, 2017 consisted of \$0.1 million and \$0.1 million, respectively, payable to Apollo Alternative Assets or affiliates for management fees, investment-related expenses and other general and administrative expenses.

 Personal Interests of Directors-Certain directors of the Managing General Partner and the Managing Investment Partner were AAA unitholders.
-At December 31, 2017 and 2016, those directors owned approximately 0.5 million and 0.5 million Units of AAA, respectively.
-As of December 31, 2017 and 2016, Apollo provided employee loans of approximately \$15.0 million and \$25.0 million, respectively, to certain directors who have a direct investment in Athene Holding.
+At December 31, 2018 and December 31, 2017, those directors owned approximately 0.5 million and 0.5 million Units of AAA, respectively.
+As of December 31, 2018 and December 31, 2017, Apollo provided employee loans of approximately \$15.0 million and \$15.0 million, respectively, to certain directors who have a direct investment in Athene Holding.